Danishan1/Html-CSS-Projects/WheatherForcasting/readme.md

 #### 1. **Download and Extract the ZIP File**

    - After downloading the ZIP file, extract it to your desired folder location.
+(Note: Zip file do not has node_module)

 #### 2. **Install Dependencies for Frontend**